curiosusJR/curiosusJR.github.io/source/_posts/sync.md

 3. cd cuirosus && sudo npm install # init config and packages

 ## github authentication
-1. "hexo d" and "git push" commands MAYBE need to authenticate github by token, or token maybe disappear;
+1. "hexo d" and "git push" commands need to authenticate github by token;
 2.  only *repo* and *workflow* is necessary.

+**NOTE: token should not be upload to remote repository, means .gitignore should include files below**

 3. token for hexo: vim ./_config.yml
 ```
 deploy: